tale/headplane/README.md

 ## Deployment
 - If you run Headscale in a Docker container, see the [Advanced Deployment](/docs/Advanced-Integration.md) guide.
 - If you run Headscale natively, see the [Basic Deployment](/docs/Basic-Integration.md) guide.
+- For more configuration options, refer to the [Configuration](/docs/Configuration.md) guide.

 ## Contributing
 If you would like to contribute, please install a relatively modern version of Node.js and PNPM.